Cutter Hodierne

 Cutter Shepard Hodierne (born October 27, 1986) is an American filmmaker best known for winning the Grand Jury Prize at the 2012 Sundance Film Festival for his short film, Fishing Without Nets, and for winning the Directing Award at the 2014 Sundance Film Festival for a feature version of the same film.

 Early life

-Hodierne was born in 1986 in San Francisco, California, to journalist Alicia Shepard and Robert Hodierne, winner of the Pulitzer Prize Gold Medal for Meritorious Public Service in 1981 for a series on Brown Lung Disease that afflicted textile workers, earned as part of the team at the Charlotte, N.C. ....and today a professor of Journalism at the University of Richmond.
+Hodierne was born in 1986 in San Francisco, California, to journalist Alicia Shepard and Robert Hodierne, who was part of the staff of the Charlotte (N.C.)
+Observer that received the Pulitzer Prize Gold Medal for Meritorious Public Service in 1981 for a series on brown lung disease that afflicted textile workers.

 Just before his birth, his parents sold everything they owned, quit their jobs, and bought a 32-foot "cutter-rigged" sailboat, after which he was named.

 Hodierne was raised in Arlington, Virginia, where he graduated from H-B Woodlawn in 2005.
 He briefly attended Emerson College in Boston, but dropped out after two semesters to focus on filmmaking.